Skip to content

 1. About

-Decaying wood, whether associated with living trees, dead trees, or branches lying on the ground, supports a multitude of specialist invertebrates.
-It is one of the richest micro-habitats for flies and beetles.
-Exceptional communities are typically associated with Veteran trees because these contain a greater number and range of the necessary dead wood micro-habitats.
-Many of the trees are found in ancient Parkland and wood pasture, and feature rot holes created by the Goat Moth caterpillar.
+Decaying wood, whether associated with living trees, dead trees or branches lying on the ground, supports a multitude of specialist invertebrates.
+It’s one of the richest micro-habitats for flies and beetles.
+Exceptional communities are typically associated with Veteran trees because these contain a greater number and range of the necessary deadwood micro-habitats.
+Many of these trees are found in ancient Parkland and wood pasture, and feature rot holes created by the Goat Moth Caterpillar.

-The Devon Species of Conservation Concern list includes additional species but it should be noted that a wide variety of species utilise deadwood at various life stages, for example, the blue ground beetle, a Devon Special Species.
-There are three Devon Special Species and one focus group within the deadwood group.
+The Devon Species of Conservation Concern list includes additional species but it should be noted that a wide variety of species use deadwood at various life stages, such as the Blue Ground Beetle (a Devon Special Species) and Silver Streaked Beauty and Beautiful Bark moths (both in the Dartmoor woodland moth group).
+The deadwood fly group and Six-spotted Longhorn Beetle are discussed below.

 Key pressures and opportunities

 Trees with ‘imperfections’ are felled, branches cleared away, and small wood from site management (such as forestry thinning or coppicing) meticulously removed, often to be burnt or chipped.
-Between 2010 and 2015 deadwood levels were unfavourable within 80% of native woodland habitat and 73% on non-native woodland habitat– the single biggest non-historical reason for woods being in unfavourable condition (National Forest Inventory 2020).
-Changes in habitat management through, for instance, the reduction of coppicing or grazing can lead to major structural changes in the woodland which alters the availability of deadwood and the situations in which it is found in (e.g., under full shade rather than dappled light).
+Between 2010 and 2015 deadwood levels were unfavourable in 80% of native woodland habitat and 73% of non-native woodland habitat – the single biggest non-historical reason for woods being in unfavourable condition (National Forest Inventory 2020).
+Changes in habitat management through, for example, the reduction of coppicing or grazing, can lead to major structural changes in the woodland which alters the availability of deadwood and the situations it’s found in (such as under full shade rather than dappled light).
 This may also lead to an inadequate supply of nectar sources due to a lack of light availability.

-Other threats include climate change related pressures such as the increasing frequency and severity of summer droughts and flooding that pose a serious threat to Veteran trees
+Other threats include climate change-related pressures such as the increasing frequency and severity of summer droughts and flooding, which pose a serious threat to veteran trees.

-Climate change can lead to the increase of tree diseases such as sudden-oak-death, dutch elm disease and ash dieback.
+Climate change can lead to the increase of tree diseases such as sudden-oak-death, Dutch elm disease and ash dieback.
 These will have a major impact on long-term deadwood availability and its natural fluctuations.
-For the assemblage to flourish in the long-term, a continuous supply of deadwood requires a mixed age-structure of trees in the landscape, rather than them all dying at once.
+For this assemblage to flourish in the long-term it needs a continuous supply of deadwood, which depends on a mixed age-structure of trees in the landscape, rather than them all dying at once.

 2. What we need to do and where